TheMicronauts/TORAIZ-AS-1-Help/README.md

 The TORAIZ AS-1 is an analog monosynth with full digital control, designed by Dave Smith Instruments (now [Sequential](https://sequential.com/)) for [Pioneer DJ](https://www.pioneerdj.com/).

-The synthesis engine and signal path are entirely analog, except for an optional digital multi FX.
+The synthesis engine and signal path are entirely analog, except for an optional digital multi-FX.
 In essence, it offers a single voice from the Prophet-6, housed in an enclosure with a form factor reminiscent of a classic silver box (soundwise, it really doesn’t have as much character, but it is much more versatile).

 It was apparently designed for live use, but didn’t really catch on because of [sync](https://gearspace.com/board/electronic-music-instruments-and-electronic-music-production/1244592-pioneer-toraiz-as1-midi-out-issues.html) [issues](https://gearspace.com/board/showpost.php?p=15940161&postcount=1).
 In the studio, where it can be played and automated as a sound module via MIDI, it’s great.